Skip to main content Skip to main content

 PEERS® Social Skills Group

-We are pleased to offer the Program for the Education and Enrichment of Relational Skills® (PEERS®), an evidence-based social skills group for motivated middle and high school students who would like to learn how to make and keep friends and handle social difficulties.
-Groups will be facilitated by Allison Burke, Ph.D., licensed clinical psychologist and certified PEERS® for Adolescents provider, with the assistance of trained clinic staff.
+We are pleased to offer an evidence-based social skills group for motivated middle and high school students who would like to learn how to make and keep friends and handle social difficulties.
+Groups will be facilitated by a PEERS for Adolescents certified provider, with the assistance of trained clinic staff.

 Teens and parents attend weekly 90-minute group sessions for 14 weeks.
-Group sessions will be offered through telehealth (availability of in-person groups will be decided in accordance with public health recommendations).
+Group sessions will take place in-person in NeuroBehavioral Health on the Akron Children’s main campus.
 Teaching consists of didactic lessons, role-play demonstrations of skills, and behavioral rehearsals.
 Parents learn how to be “social coaches” for their teens to help them apply the skills they are learning.

 Session topics include: